 Philadelphia Telegram.
 Anarchists, nihilists, red terrorists and their kind generally believe in de-struction.
 They rebel against civiliza-tion, and would put an end to it.
 Prop-erty, they declare, is robbery, and they would tear down and set fire to prop-erty indiscriminately.
-Their main dog-man is dynamite, and their chief argu-ment is the bombshell.
-Well, they have seen such destruction as they can never hope to accomplish-a great city laid in ashes, 300,000 people driven from their homes to starve, and hundreds of mil-lions of the choicest values the hand of man can produce turned to dust and shes.
+Their main dog-ment is the bombshell.
+Well, they have seen such destruction as they can never seen such destruction as they can never hope to accomplish-a great city laid in ashes, 300,000 people driven from their homes to starve, and hundreds of mil-lions of the choicest values the hand of man can produce turned to dust and ashes.
 And now what gain have they in ashes.
 And now what gain have they in this awful carrying out of their de-clared destinies?
 In what way are they advantaged that San Francisco has been annihilated.
-The terrible convul-sion of nature, followed by fire, and even aided by the enforced use of dy-namite-their own adopted agent of destruction has wrought such have as the world has rarely witnessed, and if the extremists, revolutionists, etc., can see any profit in the disaster, either to themselves, to their alleged "cause," or to the "humanity" to which they profess devotion, it would be of some interest to learn of what they ome interest to learn of what they uppose this compensation consists.
-In they cannot show any such gain, let
+The terrible convul-sion of nature, followed by fire, and even alded by the enforced use of dy-namite-their own adopted agent of destruction has wrought ruch havoo as the world has rarely witnessed, and if the extremists, revolutionists, etc., can see any profit in the disaster, either to themselves, to their alleged "cause." or to the "humanity" to which they profess devotion, it would be of some interest to learn of what they suppose this compensation consists.
+If they cannot show any such gain, let ion, "reminds me of the letters that civil servant in India sent to the tion. government, ing eaten by the rats.
+Accordingly he applied to the government for weekly rations for two cats.
+"The rations were granted him, and several weeks passed, when the gov-ernment received from him this letter: "I have the honor to inform you that the senior cat is absent without leave.
+What shall I do?"
+"Receiving no reply, he wrote again Receiving no reply, he wrote again as follows:

-Follette, anent an unreasonable peti-tion, "reminds me of the letters that a civil servant in India sent to the ment.
-The man was a babu, as the eduthe blain was a babd, as the edu-cated Indian natives are called.
+"The man was a babu, as the edu-cated Indian natives are called.
 He was in charge of a state library, and the documents in this library were be-ing eaten by the rats.
-Accordingly he applied to the government for weekly values for two eater
+Accordingly he